Geonovum/ogc-api-features-guideline/Examples.md

-## Examples of implementations after tool adjustments
+## Examples of implementations

 From earlier tests Geonovum concluded tools were not compliant with the requirements for OAS, OGC, INSPIRE and Dutch ADR.
 For that reason Geonovum set up an open tender at the beginning of the year 2023, with the goal of improving the compliance of OGC API tooling.
-This resulted in 3 demo services that each show how you can be compliant with the requirements.
+This resulted in demo services that each show how you can be compliant with the requirements.
 These demo services used the same selection of the Dutch INSPIRE Addresses in a simplified GML file, constructed by Wetransform as input.
-Next to these demoservices, some services that are in production are reviewed in regards to the standards.
+Next to these demoservices, an other service that is in production is reviewed in regards to the standards.

 |   tool    | main contributions   | landing page|
 |-----------|----------------------|-------------|